 Maintenance - Maintenance is defined as work necessary to maintain the original, anticipated useful life of a fixed asset.

 Unscheduled maintenance - Unscheduled maintenance can be defined as the maintenance which is required when an item has failed or worn out.

 Preventive Maintenance - Activities designed to avoid breakdowns and subsequent service interruptions through proactive actions and to maintain the original, anticipated useful life of a fixed asset or equipment system.
-Includes periodic or occasional inspection, adjustment, lubrication cleaning, (non-janitorial), painting replacement of parts, minor repairs and other activities to prolong service and prevent unscheduled breakdowns.
+Includes periodic or occasional inspection, adjustment, lubrication cleaning, (non-janitorial), painting replacement of parts, minor repairs, and other activities to prolong service and prevent unscheduled breakdowns.

 Deferred maintenance - Maintenance that is postponed for completion as a result of a shortage of funds, parts availability, scheduling conflicts or similar reasons.
-This type of maintenance is usually carried forward for completion the next fiscal year.
+This type of maintenance is usually carried forward for completion in the next fiscal year.

-Routine maintenance - All activities that maintain facilities and equipment in good working order so that a system can perform as intended (e.g. replacement of light bulbs, (cleaning of drains, repairing leaks).
+Routine maintenance - All activities that maintain facilities and equipment in good working order so that a system can perform as intended (e.g., replacement of light bulbs, (cleaning of drains, repairing leaks).

 Emergency Request - Maintenance caused by an infrastructure failure that could or will result in damage to property or injury to persons unless attended to immediately.
 Emergencies include water leaks, elevator malfunctions, electrical circuit shorts, strong odors that may indicate a potential fire hazard, etc.

 The Director of Facilities Services shall oversee the management of buildings and grounds through communication with and direction of custodial contractor supervisor, maintenance supervisors, and grounds supervisors and in accordance with established maintenance schedules.